The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 Generates papers that fail basic peer review ...could potentially be given access to create biological pathogens or

 design malware.
-The Peer Review Circle Jerk Perhaps most absurd is The AI Scientist's automated peer review system: AI writes a paper
+The Automated Peer Review Loop A particularly concerning element is The AI Scientist's automated peer review system: AI writes a paper

 AI reviews the paper using LLM-generated reviews